Frogrine/Towny-Calculator/README.md

 **It's just the same code twice, but with some slight changes.**

-> To be honest, it's just simple code, so you can code it yourself or even make a better version of it.
+> To be honest, it's just simple code, so you can code it yourself or even make a better version of it (*but you still have to find out how to make the other button work*).